kexiZeroing/kexiZeroing.github.io/src/blog/link-collection.md

 Power your apps with real-time speech-to-text APIs: https://deepgram.com

+Your words will be transcribed and fact-checked in real-time using AI: https://ai-facts.vercel.app

 Run Hugging Face Transformers directly in the browser: https://github.com/xenova/transformers.js

 Announce the release of Transformers.js v3: https://huggingface.co/blog/transformersjs-v3